Catherine Waynick

-Education
+Biography

-Waynick attended Central Michigan University from 1966 to 1968.
+Waynick was born on November 13, 1948.
+She attended Central Michigan University from 1966 to 1968.
 In 1981 she earned a BA in religious studies from Madonna College.
-She attended St. John Provincial Seminary in Plymouth, Michigan, earning her Master of Divinity degree in 1985.
+She attended St. John's Provincial Seminary in Plymouth, Michigan, earning her Master of Divinity degree in 1985.
 She began work on a Doctor of Ministry degree at the Ecumenical Theological Seminary in Detroit, concentrating on the field of spiritual direction, and was granted an honorary Doctor of Divinity degree in May 1998 from the General Theological Seminary in New York City.

-Personal life

-Waynick is married to Larry Waynick, a retired elementary school principal.
-They have two married children.
+She was married to Larry Wade Waynick, a retired elementary school principal.
+They had two married children.
+Catherine Waynick died on October 30, 2025, at the age of 76.